Kernel Scaling for Manifold Learning and Classification: Experimental Results

-In this section, we evaluate the performance of the proposed approach by embedding a low dimensional manifold which lies in a high dimensional space.
-The experiment is constructed by projecting a manifold into a high dimensional space, then concatenating it with Gaussian noise.
-Data generation is done according to the following steps: \begin{itemize} \item First, a 3-dimensional Swiss Roll is constructed based on the following function where $\theta_i,h_i, i=1,...,2000$, are drawn from a uniform distributions within the intervals $[\frac{3\cdot \pi}{2},\frac{9\cdot \pi}{2}], [0,100]$, respectively. \item We project the Swiss roll $\myvec{Y}$ into a high-dimensional space by multiplying the data by a random matrix ${\myvec{N}_T} \in {{R}}^{D_1\times 3}, D_1>3$.
-The elements of $\myvec{N}_T$ are drawn from a Gaussian distribution with zero mean and variance of $\sigma^2_T$. \item Finally, we concatenate the projected Swiss Roll with Gaussian noise as follows Each component of $\myvec{N}^1_i \in \mathbb{R}^{D_2},i=1,...,2000,$ is an independent Gaussian variable with zero mean and variance of $\sigma^2_N$. \end{itemize}
+The first experiment is constructed by projecting a $3$-dimensional synthetic manifold into a high-dimensional space, then concatenating it with Gaussian noise.
+Data generation is done according to the following steps: \begin{itemize} \item First, a 3-dimensional Swiss Roll is constructed based on the following function where $\theta_i,h_i$ ($i=1,...,N$), are drawn from Uniform distributions within the intervals $[\frac{3\cdot \pi}{2},\frac{9\cdot \pi}{2}], [0,100]$, respectively.
+In our experiment we chose $N=2000$. \item We project the Swiss roll into a high-dimensional space by multiplying the data by a random matrix ${\myvec{N}_T} \in {{R}}^{D_1\times 3}, D_1>3$.
+The elements of $\myvec{N}_T$ are drawn from a Gaussian distribution with zero mean and variance of $\sigma^2_T$. \item Finally, we augment the projected Swiss Roll with a vector of Gaussian noise, obtaining